melo601/YoutubeVancet/README.md

 Q: What is this?

-A: This is a fork of YouTube Vanced after YouTube Vanced Official was discontinued.
+A: This is a fork of YouTube Vanced after YouTube Vanced Official was discontinued, its based on ReVanced Extended patches.

 Q: Is Unofficial YouTube Vanced safe?